JHarp199345/Gwriter/obsidian-plugin/README.md

 2. Click **Select file to process** and choose the manuscript you want to scan
 3. Click **Process Entire Book**
 4. The plugin performs a 2-pass scan (roster + per-chapter extraction) and updates character notes

+## Publishing

+You can export a professional EPUB directly from the plugin:

+1. Open the command palette and run **Export to EPUB**.
+2. Default mode: compile **Book main path** split by H1 (`#`) chapter headings.
+3. Optional: select **TOC note** mode if each chapter is a separate note.
+4. Choose title/author/language, optional front matter, and an optional license template.
+5. Output defaults to `Exports/` in your vault.

+Typography:
+- Default styling targets **Literata**.
+- To guarantee the font, enable **Embed custom fonts** and select your font files.

+Font licensing note: only embed fonts you have the rights to redistribute.

 ## Vault structure (what each folder/file is for)